 Please submit your applications directly to Macaulay Glynn by email.

-The DEADLINE for FALL 2020 applications had been announced as Thursday, March 19 at 1 p.m. and applications received by then will be reviewed first but under these circumstances we'll be reviewing applications on a rolling basis throughout the rest of the spring semester.
+The DEADLINE for SPRING 2022 applications is Tuesday, November 16th and applications received by then will be reviewed first.
+Applications received after the deadline will be reviewed on a rolling basis throughout the rest of the fall semester.

 Summer and winter term interns must find their own placements and apply to the English Department Internship Program to receive university credit for the internship they have found.

 English majors in good standing who display initiative and maturity are eligible.
 Typically students accepted into the Internship Program have had solid recommendations and a minimum GPA of 3.0.

 Students with a GPA lower than that who are interested in an internship would want to present evidence in their letter of intent as to why that GPA is not a good indicator of their potential for this opportunity.

 In an instance where more than one student is in competition for the same position, preference can be given to students with senior standing.